silx-kit/pyFAI/doc/source/index.rst

    :align: center
    :alt: PyFAI is about regridding image in polar space.

-The core idea is to re-distribute the signal acquired with the experimental geometry into a geometry suitable for further analysis like Rietveld refinement for power data or Inverse Fourier Transform for SAXS data.
+The core idea is to redistribute the signal acquired with the experimental geometry into a geometry suitable for further analysis like Rietveld refinement for power data or Inverse Fourier Transform for SAXS data.
 Unlike interpolation, this re-distribution conserves the signal, its variance and